Before Surgery

 - A current—or recent—cold, flu, or fever.

-It's important to tell your doctor about any tobacco, alcohol, illegal drugs, or medicines you use.
-This includes over-the-counter medicines, vitamins, and supplements, such as St. John's wort and diet aids.
+It's important to tell your surgeon about any tobacco, alcohol, drugs, or medicines you use.
+This includes over-the-counter medicines, vitamins, supplements (such as diet aids), and herbal remedies (such as St. John's wort).
 Your use of substances or medicines may affect your reaction to anesthesia or pain medicines.

 Talk about any physical restrictions you have, such as an artificial joint or limited range of motion of your neck, arms, or legs.

-Let your doctor know if you have any metal implants or fragments in your body.
+Let your surgeon know if you have any metal implants or fragments in your body.

 Tell your surgeon if you are or might be pregnant.